People say a lot of things about Rich Kohnke.

 If awards are a measure, he’s won nearly all of them, again and again.
 Best of Shows (lost count), national Addys, an Emmy for art direction, One Show Pencils, an Effie.
 Ad Age’s “Best B2B Ad of the Year.”
 Profiled in CA (Communication Arts).
 Frequently seen in Archive and Graphis.

-People say quite a lot, people assumed a lot, but really – secret revealed – it truly was always about the work and people with whom he worked closely with.
+People say quite a lot, people assumed a lot, but really – secret revealed – it truly was always about the work and people with whom he worked closely.
 Many of those relationships, like the client with the newfound respect for type, will last forever.
 Because if you ever worked with him, you know you’ll never work with anyone like him.

 And then, that hair.
 Respect.